Start My Answer

 • Harassing you in any manner.

-If you do not pay your debts, then a creditor or debt collector may file a lawsuit against you.
-In this case, the debt collector will file court papers called the Summons and Complaint.
+If you do not pay your debts, CCB Springfield IL has a legal right to file a lawsuit against you.
+In this case, CCB will file court papers called the Summons and Complaint.
 You will be served with these.

-After you file an answer, there will most likely be a hearing scheduled.
+After you file an answer, a hearing will most likely be scheduled.
 This will be your chance to prove one of the following:

 • You do not owe the money